American Dream (Casting Crowns song): Promotion

 On October 5, 2003 at the band's church in Atlanta, Georgia, the band performed "American Dream"; this version was later included on their 2004 live album Live from Atlanta.
 At an April 1, 2005 concert at the Giant Center in Hershey, Pennsylvania, Casting Crowns performed it as the third song on their set list.
-At an July 10, 2005 concert at Seaholm High School in Ypsilanti, Michigan, Casting Crowns performed it as their third song in their set list.
+At a July 10, 2005 concert at Seaholm High School in Ypsilanti, Michigan, Casting Crowns performed it as their third song in their set list.
 "American Dream" was included on the 2004 compilation album Dove Hits 2004 and the 2005 compilation album Pure Hits.
 An acoustic version of the song was included on the band's 2013 album The Acoustic Sessions: Volume One.

 "American Dream" was recorded as the band's first music video.
 The video was directed by Karl Horstmann and produced by John Hembree.
 The video depicts a man's crumbling relationship as he neglects his family in pursuit of his career; the video interspaces the story with the band performing at a baseball field, Hall walking through the streets of a city, and the man unsuccessfully trying to maintain a sandcastle as the tide comes in to shore.
 The music video was included on their live album Live from Atlanta. as well as the 'Gift Edition' and DualDisc version of Casting Crowns and the DVD version of WOW Hits 2005.
 Tony Cummings of Cross Rhythms described the video as "rather effective", praising the video's imagery of "a businessman futilely trying to make a sandcastle as the tide rushes in".
 The music video for "American Dream" was nominated for Short Form Music Video of the Year at the 36th GMA Dove Awards; it ultimately lost to the music video for Switchfoot's "Dare You to Move".